-Craig Stoelk, USA, emailed me in 2009 asking about my Gun Dog Retriever Pet Portraits.
-He wondered if I would complete a portrait of his best friend and gun dog Kirby.
-Craig emailed me some wonderful photos of Kirby, out in the field, which were perfect for a drawing in pencil.
-Craig liked the idea of an outside scene, as most photos he takes of Kirby are outdoors.
-He always tries to incorporate the grass as it really keeps with the waterdog/hunting image life and the full body reflects concentration and qualities in retrievers.
+Craig USA, emailed me in 2009 looking to commission a portrait of his best friend Kirby.
+Craig emailed me some wonderful photos of Kirby out in the field, which were perfect for a pencil drawing.
+Craig liked the idea of an outside scene as most of the photos he takes of Kirby are outdoors.
+Craig commissioned a 16 x 12 pencil drawing and this was a good size portrait for a full body with background.

-He looks so handsome (somehow he looks happier than another lab on your web site wearing a uniform) but that's my opinion!
+He looks so handsome!
 It's the kind of picture I like.
 It makes you think of pleasant places and companionship, almost gets me teary.
 I wouldn't change any of the picture.
 I'll look forward to getting it in the email thanks so much.

-So I did not wait, like I said i was going to.
-I had the sketch framed already.
+I had the drawing framed already.
 The photo is not likely the best looking because I kept getting reflections.
-I replaced the matting with one a little more yellowish - had more of a dried grass color I thought.
 The frame is a blue/grey speckled sort of barn board looking color.
 2nd photo is where I hung the sketch, next to a mounted duck & old calls.
-If you're interested - the mounted duck was done by a guy locally. he does very high quality taxidermy, he was commissioned by the US Dept. of Fish & Wildlife to do some work & also did some to go to the Simthsonian.
+If you're interested - the mounted duck was done by a guy locally.
+He does very high quality taxidermy, he was commissioned by the US Dept. of Fish & Wildlife to do some work & also did some to go to the Simthsonian.
 So I figure K-Dog's picture was deserving of some good company.

 If hope that you have enjoyed reading about the commission of Kirby and viewing the photos of the portrait framed.
 If you are interested in commissioning a portrait, please email me at any time from my contact page.